 AGS Tax Strategy

-AGS Airports Holdings Limited and its subsidiaries (“AGS”) Tax Strategy
+AGS Airports Holdings Limited Group (“AGS”) Tax Strategy

-This report provides an overview of AGS’s tax strategy in accordance with the requirements of paragraph 19(2) of Schedule 19 of The Finance Act 2016.
+This report provides an overview of AGS’s Tax Strategy in accordance with requirements enacted in Schedule 19(2) of The Finance Act 2016 in its financial year ended 31 December 2022.

 A list of entities to which it applies is set out below: